widium/Neural-Style-Transfer/README.md

     return (features_map)
 ~~~

-## Compute Error With Features Maps
+## Compute Error With Feature maps
-- For the Model can compare 2 images we give it feature maps
+- For the Model can compare 2 images we give it Feature maps
-- We can calculate **the pixel difference between the 2 feature maps** with a Square Error MSE
+- We can calculate **the pixel difference between the 2 Feature maps** with a Square Error MSE

 ~~~python
  def compute_content_loss(content_generated : Tensor, content_target : Tensor):